Ed94/gencpp/docs/Readme.md

 ### The Data & Interface

-As mentioned in [Usage](#usage), the user is provided Code objects by calling the constructor's functions to generate them or find existing matches.
+As mentioned in root readme, the user is provided Code objects by calling the constructor's functions to generate them or find existing matches.

 The AST is managed by the library and provided the user via its interface.
 However, the user may specifiy memory configuration.